viniciusgerevini/clyde-js/LANGUAGE.md

 something something
 ```

-### Logic, conditions, variables and events
+## Logic, conditions, variables and events

-Now that you know the basics, you can step up your branching game by using variables and conditions.
+Now that you know the basics, you can step up your branching game by using variables and conditions, inside logic blocks, defined by `{` and `}`.

-Logic blocks are defined by using `{` and `}`.
-There are three types of logic blocks: assignments, conditions, and triggers.
+Logic blocks may contain:

 **Logical operators:**: Equals `==` or `is`, Not equals: `!=` or `isnt`, Not: `!` or `not`, Greater, Less, etc: `>`, `<`, `>=`, `<=`.